mozilla/addons-server/docs/topics/api/reviewers.rst

     :>json int id: The id of the draft comment object.
     :>json string comment: The comment that is being drafted as part of a review.
 Specific to a line in a file.
-    :>json string|null filename: The filename a specific comment is related to.
+    :>json string|null filename: The full file path a specific comment is related to.
 Can be ``null`` in case a comment doesn't belong to a specific file but the whole version.
     :>json int|null lineno: The line number a specific comment is related to.
 Please make sure that in case of comments for git diffs, that the `lineno` used here belongs to the file in the version that belongs to `version_id` and not it's parent.
 Can be ``null`` in case a comment belongs to the whole file and not to a specific line.
     :>json object version: Object holding the :ref:`version <reviewers-versions-browse-detail>`.
     :>json int user.id: The id for an author.